veewee/composer-run-parallel/README.md

 Failed running:
 phpfail

-Not all parallel tasks were executed in parallel!
+Not all tasks could be executed succesfully!
 ```

 Pretty cool right?